 Ferns are an ancient plant family over 300 million years old.
 There are over 12,000 species in almost all parts of the world.
 They provide airy foliage and texture for the home gardener, both as indoor and outdoor plants.
 Propagating ferns is easiest by division but they can also be grown from their spores.
-Growing ferns from spores takes many months up to a year.
-It is an interesting process and provides an educational experience for the whole family.
+Growing ferns from spores, which takes many months up to a year, is an interesting process that provides an educational experience for the whole family.

 What are Fern Spores?

 In nature, these lovely plants reproduce through their spores.
 Fern spores are the tiny genetic bases for new plants.
 They are found contained in a casing, called sporangia, and grouped into bunches, called sori, on the underside of the leaves.

 Spores look like little dots and may be harvested for fern spore propagation by the intrepid gardener.
 Timing and some skill are required when propagating ferns with these minute specks.

 Care and Propagation of Ferns

 Ferns are easy to grow and thrive in indirect light and high humidity.
 The soil doesn’t need to be very wet, but humidity is a crucial requirement for the plants.